 Every muscle also has an associated acupuncture meridian.
 We test for any obvious dysfunction and manipulate according to traditional 5-Element acupuncture.
 Some AK docs I know have studied acupuncture very intensively for many years, and while I hope to have more time for that in my future, I am very aware that we are surrounded by some of the better acupuncturists on the continent.
 If I am unable to effect a change in function in a meridian system in 1-2 sessions, I refer out to one of our fabulous practitioners for a more in-depth work up.

 In addition to these basic five tenets, there is (when applicable) extensive, specific use of multiple muscle and connective tissue manipulation techniques.
-These provide significant long-term stability to whichever structural changes were made during the session, and sometimes even comprise the principle correction necessary.
+These provide significant long-term stability to whichever structural changes were made during the session, and sometimes even represent the principal correction that is needed.